OWASP/CheatSheetSeries/cheatsheets/Deserialization_Cheat_Sheet.md

 #### Opaque-box Review

 If the traffic data contains the symbol dot `.` at the end, it's very likely that the data was sent in serialization.
+It will be only true if the data is not being encoded using Base64 or Hexadecimal schemas.
+If the data is being encoded, then it's best to check if the serialization is likely happening or not by looking at the starting characters of the parameter value.
+For example if data is Base64 encoded, then it will most likely start with `gASV`.

 #### Clear-box Review